davidgasquez/handbook/Data/Data Culture.md

 - [Culture eats strategy (and tools) for breakfast](https://news.ycombinator.com/item?id=29062266).
 Until there’s a cultural mindset shift towards how companies value data and metadata, nothing will change.
   - [Tools eat process for breakfast](https://benn.substack.com/p/the-product-is-the-process).
 No matter how much you blog about best practices, or how many talks you give about better ways to work, people will eventually find their way back into the behavioral grooves cut by the products they use (e.g: dbt, GitHub, ...).
 - Most of the work done in data is in an effort to **reduce entropy** — Model data to remove inaccuracies, turn commonly asked questions into self-serve reports, and funnel ad-hoc questions into a formalized request process.
 This kind of attitude the nature of data practitioners.
 In the case of driving decisions with data, **embrace the chaos**.
+  - Data doesn't so much drift towards entropy, **but sprints at it**.
   - [Navigating the chaos to arrive at a trustworthy recommendation is one of the most important jobs to be done.](https://roundup.getdbt.com/p/iterating-on-your-data-team).
 Decisions usually need to be taken faster and data analyst are [not invited to the table early enough](https://petrjanda.substack.com/p/bring-data-analyst-to-the-table).
 Again, be lean and iterate.
   - Data is *not* a “set it and forget it” kind of activity.
 Your dashboard *will* get stale in less than six months.
 Your key metrics *will* eventually have bad data in them.
 That machine learning model you spent all of last quarter developing *will* **[drift](https://towardsdatascience.com/model-drift-in-machine-learning-models-8f7e7413b563)** from its original fit.
 The environment in which your business operates is constantly changing, and so will the product or service that your business delivers.
 As a result, what is knowable about your business, about your product or service, is constantly changing too.
 And fast.
 - [Have regular cleanups and audits to keep data in check](https://www.avo.app/blog/data-literacy-why-people-dont-trust-data-tips-from-patreons-dir-of-data-science).
 They are crucial to keeping your data trust up to par.
 [Schedule time to delete stuff](https://twitter.com/EdDaWord/status/1532148425487097857).